Yubico/yubikey-piv-manager/vagrant/windows-user/README.md

 This `Vagrantfile` sets up USB forwarding in VirtualBox of YubiKey 4s with _all_ of the OTP+U2F+CCID transports enabled (device ID `1050:0407`).
 If you use a different VM engine or YubiKey, adjust these settings as necessary.
+In Linux, you can find the device ID using `lsusb`:

+    $ lsusb -d 1050: